pivotal-cf/service-backup-release/README.md

     git clone git@github.com:pivotal-cf-experimental/service-backup-release.git
     ```

-    Note that development is carried out on a branch called `develop`; this will be checked out by default.
+    Note that development is carried out on a branch called `master`; this will be checked out by default.

 This repository is the BOSH release, and contains the Go code for the service backup daemon and its dependencies as submodules.